- Skin Care

-During your consultation, Dr. Alison will determine what technique is going to be best for you.
+During your consultation we will discuss with you what technique is going to be best for you.
 There are three methods used for surgical mole removal: shave excision, punch biopsy, and excision surgery.
 All excision instruments used are surgical and sterile.

 Full Excision — the mole and adjacent skin are removed along with a portion of the underlying subcutaneous skin tissue.
 The skin edges are then sutured to approximate the skin.
 This technique will leave a small surgical incision line.

 Laser Treatments — lasers are for benign moles only because we are unable to submit a mole specimen to the lab for testing.
 Laser mole removal is best for moles that are flat, and have a black or brown color.
 Full removal of the mole usually requires more than one treatment.
 Generally, laser mole removal is not appropriate for moles that are raised above the skin.

 Before the procedure, the area is cleaned and injected with a local anesthetic (often lidocaine) into the tissue surrounding the mole.
 This numbs the area for about an hour so you don't feel the mole being excised.
 The procedure itself is quick and a topical hemostatic is used to stop bleeding.
 Average procedure time is about 15-20 minutes.